-- a) Except as set forth in subsection (b), the registration, renewal and replacement card fees are as specified in this subsection (a).
+a) Except as set forth in subsection (b), the registration, renewal and replacement card fees are as specified in this subsection (a).
 All fees submitted to the Department shall be non-refundable.
-Annually, the Department may revise these fees: - 1) Annual qualifying patient application fee \$100 - 2) Annual application fee for a qualifying patient under 18 years of age (includes caregiver application fee \$100 proof as described in subsection (b)(2), and for veterans with proof of service as described in subsection (b)(3).
+Annually, the Department may revise these fees:

+1) Qualifying Annual qualifying patient application fee (valid for three years) \$300 \$100 2) Qualifying Annual application fee for a qualifying patient under 18 years of age application fee (includes one caregiver application fee) (valid for three years) \$300 \$100 3) Caregiver or second caregiver for a patient under 18 years of age Annual caregiver application fee (valid for three years) \$75 \$ 25 4) Replacement card fee \$25 5) Returned check fee \$35 b) The Department may reduce registration and renewal card fees for a qualifying patient enrolled in the federal Social Security Disability Income (SSDI) or the Supplemental Security Income (SSI) disability programs, with submission of proof as described in subsection (b)(2), and for veterans with proof of service as described in subsection (b)(3).
-32) Annual caregiver application fee \$25

-- 43) Replacement card fee \$25

-- 54) Returned check fee \$35

-- b) The Department may reduce registration and renewal card fees for a qualifying patient enrolled in the federal Social Security Disability Income (SSDI) or the Supplemental Security Income (SSI) disability programs, with submission of